 If you need to change the date of your appointment, please give as much notice as possible to allow us to offer the cancelled appointment to someone else.

 If you need another appointment within six weeks, you will be asked to agree it at reception.
-If it is for after six weeks’ time, we will ask you to call and agree your next appointment at a later date.
+If it is for after six weeks’ time, we will write to you with details of your appointment.

 There are refreshment facilities available at all our hospitals.